christophersmith262/html5history/doc/ajax.rst

-Server-side Control: Issuring Ajax Commands
+Server-side Control: Issuing Ajax Commands
 =================================================

 For background, refer to the